Where Emperors Became Monks

-Long before it appeared on the itineraries of travellers, digital nomads, and curiosity hunters, Dali was the seat of an independent Buddhist kingdom, shaped by its own worldview and its own philosophy of power.
+Long before it appeared on the itineraries of curious travellers, Dali was an independent Buddhist kingdom, shaped by its own worldview and its own philosophy of power.
 Its legacy can still be read in the landscape today.

 They are the most visible remnant of a kingdom that once governed itself here—and did so for more than three hundred years.